Law, Politics and Society

-As a liberal arts major, the LPS program is designed to provide students with a broad education contributing to their pre-professional and personal growth, in preparation for effective participation in a civil society, and for ethical global citizenship.
+As a liberal arts major, the LPS program is designed to provide students with a broad and interdisciplinary education that contributes to their pre-professional and personal growth, in preparation for effective participation in a civil society and for ethical global citizenship.

 In this major students will:

-LPS has three core faculty members, and an advisory board comprised of faculty from throughout the College of Arts and Sciences.
-LPS faculty specialize in American Indian law and politics, critical race and feminist theory, and reproductive law and politics, as well as human rights, international law (including war crimes), and environmental disaster.
+FACULTY LPS has three core faculty members, and an advisory council comprised of faculty from throughout the University.
+LPS faculty specialize in American Indian law and politics; race, gender and law; social movements and legal mobilization; drugs, law, and society; policing; and global legal issues.

-ACADEMIC PREPARATION No specific preparation is required.
-Students with a wide variety of interests - from government and history, to philosophy, religion, and cultural studies, as well as students who are particularly interested in the nature of public life, and in the engagement with political and social issues are often drawn to the LPS major.
+ACADEMIC PREPARATION No specific preparation is required to study law, politics, and society.
+LPS majors tend to be curious about a wide variety of things—from government and history to philosophy, religion, and cultural studies.
+Students who are particularly interested in the nature of public life, and in the engagement with political and social issues, are often drawn to the LPS major.

-LPS majors are required to take an introductory sequence of courses (LPS 001 and LPS 002), a mid-level LPS seminar focusing on Constitutional Law (LPS 100), and the Senior Seminar in the major (LPS 190).
-As well, they take four LPS-designated courses outside of the core curriculum, and an additional six courses from related disciplines.
-Through their coursework, students will encounter the structures and people that create, interpret, implement, and are affected by law; they will engage in in-depth examination of problems and opportunities facing contemporary societies, and identify the complex web of contributing legal, political, and social factors—as well as possible solutions to those problems.
-Finally, students will leave the major with a more critical and nuanced understanding of the historical underpinnings of contemporary law, politics, and society, able to critically evaluate normative claims, and craft their own unique and imaginative responses to current issues.
+REQUIREMENTS FOR MAJOR LPS majors are required to take an introductory sequence of courses (LPS 001 and LPS 002), a mid-level LPS seminar focusing on constitutional law (LPS 100), and the Senior Seminar in the major (LPS 190).
+They also take four LPS-designated courses outside of the core curriculum and an additional six courses from related disciplines.
+Through their coursework, students will encounter the structures and people that create, interpret, implement, and are affected by law; they will engage in in-depth examination of problems and opportunities facing contemporary societies and identify the complex web of contributing legal, political, and social factors—as well as possible solutions to those problems.
+Students will leave the major with a more critical and nuanced understanding of the historical underpinnings of contemporary law, politics, and society, able to critically evaluate normative claims and craft their own unique and imaginative responses to current issues.

-The Drake Curriculum also requires first-year seminars, which foster development of critical thinking and written and oral communication skills through a topical focus; and a Senior Capstone, in which students demonstrate the capacity to bring information, skills and ideas to bear on one project.
+The Drake Curriculum also requires a First Year Seminar, which fosters development of critical thinking and written and oral communication skills through a topical focus, and a Senior Capstone in which students demonstrate the capacity to bring information, skills, and ideas to bear on one project.

-INTERNSHIPS & OPPORTUNITIES Drake's location in Des Moines, Iowa's capital city, gives LPS majors the opportunity to intern in a variety of settings including local law firms, state and local government, social service agencies, and interest groups.
-Drake also offers a Washington Semester Program.
-These internships in the nation's capital are available to a few students each semester.
-Students interested in careers in public service receive excellent experience in the program.
-All LPS students will engage in experiential learning, which may involve service learning, through at least one of their LPS-designated courses.
+INTERNSHIPS & OPPORTUNITIES Drake's location in Des Moines, Iowa's capital city, gives LPS majors the opportunity to intern in a variety of settings including local law firms, state and local government, social service agencies, with political campaigns, and on behalf of social movement organizations and interest groups.
+Drake also offers a Washington Semester Program and opportunities for study abroad; the LPS major is structured to encourage off-campus study for a semester or a year.
+All LPS students will engage in experiential learning, which may involve service-learning, through at least one of their LPS-designated courses.

-STUDENT ORGANIZATIONS AND ACTIVITIES Although not associated directly with the major, a number of students have benefited from participation in Drake’s mock trial and moot court teams, which have been effective and successful at the highest levels of national competition.
-LPS students also participate in Drake's Pre-Law fraternity, and have their own LPS student organization
+STUDENT ORGANIZATIONS AND ACTIVITIES Drake LPS students have benefited from participation in Drake’s mock trial and moot court teams, which have been effective and successful at the highest levels of national competition.
+LPS students also participate in Drake's pre-law fraternity and have their own LPS student organization.